Commercial General Liability Insurance

-Commercial general liability insurance is sometimes called CGL and essential to your business in Toronto or Vancouver, and also to yourself if you are a sole proprietor or in a partnership.
+Commercial general liability insurance is sometimes called CGL and essential to your business, and also to yourself if you are a sole proprietor or in a partnership.
 This insurance coverage provides protections against financial loss incurred by litigation due to property damage, bodily injuries or death caused by your services, operations and your employees.
 Lawsuits happen all the time against businesses.
 Slip and fall incidents at business premises, such as restaurants, offices and retail stores, are often brought to a lawsuit.

 Whether you are legally liable or not, the insurer of commercial general liability insurance would have duty to defend you against a lawsuit.
 The defence cost is usually included with the insurance policy.
 CGL would be first defence for your business and yourself.
 That is why CGL is a most common risk management tool against liability suits.
 It is good idea to check a website of Insurance Bureau of Canada for reference.